Kilojoules to Quads Converter

 How to Convert Kilojoules to Quads

-To convert a kilojoule measurement to a quad measurement, divide the energy by the conversion ratio.
+To convert a measurement in kilojoules to a measurement in quads, divide the energy by the following conversion ratio: 1.0551E+15 kilojoules/quad.

 Since one quad is equal to 1.0551E+15 kilojoules, you can use this simple formula to convert:

-The energy in quads is equal to the kilojoules divided by 1.0551E+15.
+The energy in quads is equal to the energy in kilojoules divided by 1.0551E+15.

 Kilojoules and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.